Mostafa-Y-Mansour/Advice-generator-app/README.md

 ## Welcome! 👋

-this is an advice webpage that shows a new advice every time you open it and the ability to search a specific advice (beta)
+this is an advice webpage that shows a new advice every time you open it and the ability to search a specific advice (now working)

 ## The challenge

-some functions does not work yet will be available soon. :)
+some functions does not work yet will be available soon. :) some animation will be added soon.